matthewhartstonge/pkce/README.md

 `pkce` implements the client side of RFC 7636 "Proof Key for Code Exchange by OAuth Public Clients" (PKCE) to enable the generation of cryptographically secure and specification compliant code verifiers and code challenges.
-With :sparkles: no external dependencies :sparkles.
+With :sparkles: no external dependencies :sparkles:.

 ## Getting Started

-`go-pkce` makes use of go mod, you can install it by using go get:
+`pkce` makes use of go mod, you can install it by using go get:

 ```shell
 go get github.com/matthewhartstonge/pkce